Ball Grid Array (BGA) Underfill Services

 - Coplanarity between the BGA and PCB assembly

-Plasma Ruggedized Solutions uses state-of-the-art equipment and proprietary materials to provide high quality BGA rework, BGA reballing and BGA underfill services for printed circuits and other devices.
+Plasma Ruggedized Solutions uses state-of-the-art equipment and proprietary materials to provide top-quality BGA rework, BGA reballing, and BGA underfill services for printed circuits and other devices.